rmjohnson12/rmjohnson12.github.io/README.md

 Description of this account: This is my wake tech school account.
 This is my first GitHub account.

-Description of this repository: This repository will hold my assignments from my Web, Pgm, & Db Foundation class.
+Description of this repository: This repository will hold my assignments from my classes as well as any projects I work on independently.

 # About Me